Using Parallel Magics#

 .

-First, we can execute single lines remotely with %px
+For very small operations, we can execute single lines remotely with the line magic %px

 :